-In this step, we aim at recognizing the different concepts encountered during the data streaming.
-Our goal is to take a snapshot (copy) of the underlying stable concept via the learned models or hypotheses in the adaptive ensemble.
-A main challenge here is to decide when to take a snapshot, or equivalently to decide when the ensemble reflects the underlying concept.
-We should ensure that enough training examples have been learnt from the current concept before the snapshot is taken.
+In this step, we aim at recognizing the significant concepts encountered during the data streaming.
+Our goal is to take a snapshot (copy) of any recognized stable concept via the learned models or hypotheses in the adaptive ensemble.
+Note that we suppose therefore that the concept drift operates via a sequence of stable concepts in a gradual, abrupt or recurring manner (see Figure 1).
+A main challenge here is to decide when to take a snapshot.
+Given our reliance on an ensemble method, this is equivalent to decide when the ensemble reflects the existence of an underlying relevant concept.

-One approach has been proposed in the ADWIN system [BG07].
+One approach has been proposed in the ADWIN system [3].
 It supposes a priori that m training instances are necessary for the system to stabilize after an abrupt concept change.
-Consequently, a snapshot is taken m time steps after a change is detected.
-We did not retain this method because of its many limitations.
-It has difficulties to detect gradual concept changes and the snapshots then taken have often low relevance.
-Furthermore, the choice of the value for the parameter m is difficult if one does not know in advance the properties of the incoming concept changes.
+Consequently, in this approach, a snapshot is taken m time steps after a change is detected.
+This method however presents limitations.
+First, it has difficulties detecting gradual concept changes resulting in snapshots that have often low relevance.
+Second, the choice of the value for the parameter m is difficult if one does not know in advance the properties of the incoming concept changes.